saylesss88/nix-book/src/nix/gpg-agent.md

 # ... snip ...
 ```

-`gpg --full-generate-key` can be used to generate a basic keypair, adding
+`gpg --full-generate-key` can be used to generate a basic keypair.

-`--expert` gives more options and capabilities needed for `gpg-agent`.
+`gpg --expert --full-generate-key` can be used for keys that require more
+capabilities.

 > ❗ NOTE: We will first generate our GPG primary key that is required to
 > atleast have sign capabilities, we will then derive subkeys from said primary